WHATS HOT

 4. Ask for help when you need it.
 Don’t try to do everything alone.

-5. Take some time each to do something you enjoy, just for yourself.
+5. Take some time each day to do something you enjoy, just for yourself.

 A new baby can be both a joy and a source of stress.
-The lack of sleep, lack of independence, and having to learn how to care for a new human being can all be daunting experiences.
+The lack of sleep, lack of independence, and having to learn how to for a new human being can all be daunting experiences.
 Fortunately, there are things you can do to reduce your stress.
 Taking breaks when you can, communicating with your partner, and reaching out to friends and family can all help you get through this time.

 As a new parent, it’s normal to feel stressed out.
 In fact, you should be more worried if you have no stress.
 In order to reduce your stress you must let go of the guilt and deal with the problems that are causing those feelings.
 Don’t worry, you’re not alone in this.
-Many feel the same way.
+Many parents feel the same way.

 When it comes to reducing stress, having a plan of action is key.
-To get started, make a of all the things that are actually causing the stress.
+To get started, make a list of all the things that are actually causing the stress.

-Perhaps you’re for only two hours, not getting out of the house enough, or putting too much effort into pleasing loved ones.
+Perhaps you’re sleeping for only two hours, not getting out of the house enough, or putting too much effort into pleasing loved ones.
 Once you have a better understanding of what’s causing your stress, you can start to take actionable steps to address the issue.

 There are lots of things you can do to reduce stress in your life.
 Once you identify what’s causing your stress, you can make a plan to reduce or eliminate it.